100 Fun Things to Do While Camping at Night

 What strategies can students use to create an unforgettable camping adventure at night?

-Students can ramp up the nighttime ante with some glow-in-the-dark body paint.
-For real, imagine the game of tag they can have.
+Students can really amp up the fun after dark with some glow-in-the-dark body paint.
+Just picture the wild game of tag they could play.

-And nothing spells bonding like a group effort to build the best bonfire their campsite has ever seen.
+And honestly, nothing brings people together like teaming up to build the best bonfire the campsite’s ever seen.

 Similar Posts